Tesla trial over Autopilot fatality kicks off in California

 By Dan Levine and Hyunjoo Jin

-SAN FRANCISCO, Sept 28 (Reuters) - Opening statements are set to begin on Thursday in the first U.S. trial over allegations that Tesla's TSLA.O Autopilot driver assistant feature led to a death, and its results could help shape similar cases across the country.
+SAN FRANCISCO, Sept 28 (Reuters) - Opening statements began on Thursday in the first U.S. trial over allegations that Tesla's TSLA.O Autopilot driver assistant feature led to a death, and its results could help shape similar cases across the country.

 The trial, in a California state court, stems from a civil lawsuit alleging the Autopilot system caused owner Micah Lee’s Model 3 to suddenly veer off a highway east of Los Angeles at 65 miles per hour (105 kph), strike a palm tree and burst into flames, all in the span of seconds.